 “The results speak for themselves,” explained Dr. David G. Poplack, Director of Global HOPE.
 “In the first twelve months, we’ve treated more than 2,000 children across three countries, and we’ve observed a significant increase in early survival rates.”
 In Uganda, prior to Global HOPE, over 70% of children diagnosed with cancer died or abandoned cared within 1 month.
 Since Global HOPE, the data shows significant improvement with over 85% of children surviving one month and 55% surviving for over 1 year.
 One of the program’s most important milestones was establishing the first pediatric hematology-oncology fellowship training program in East Africa.
 The director of this program, Ugandan physician, Dr. Joseph Lubega, remarked, “We will be graduating the first class of fellows on August 9th.
 With ten more fellows in the pipeline, we’re on target for tripling the number of childhood cancer specialists in East Africa by 2020.”

 Alongside education, training, and treatment, an equally impressive effort to forge partnerships is required to sustain Global HOPE’s mission and work long-term.
 Global HOPE is in the process of establishing an International Council, comprised largely of global healthcare experts and child health advocates, and is engaging with businesses, philanthropists, and government officials in key markets in the United States, Africa, and around the world.

 Global HOPE is encouraged by the effect of its outreach.
-“Everywhere we have gone, the response has been tremendous,” exclaimed Jeff Richardson, Former President of the AbbVie Foundation and member of the Global HOPE Executive Committee.
+“Everywhere we have gone, the response has been tremendous,” exclaimed Jeff Richardson, Former Vice President of the AbbVie Foundation and member of the Global HOPE Executive Committee.
 “From Houston to New York, Washington D.C. to Chicago, and throughout Africa, local business leaders and families are committed to helping us beat childhood cancer.”